eva-library/agent-template-banking/README.md

 - This feature is only available for eva versions starting with 3.4

 ## How to import a bot template
-It's super easy!
-Only 5 steps:
+It's easy and can be done in just 5 steps:
-1) First, download Agent Template zip file:
+1) First, download the Agent Template zip file:

 Spanish [click here](https://github.com/eva-library/agent-template-banking/files/9014402/AT.Banking.ESP.zip)